 Mr. Coughlin has served as Vice Chairman of the Board since June 2003.
-Prior to this appointment, he held various positions with Wal-Mart since August 1978, including: Executive Vice President and Vice Chairman of Wal-Mart Stores, Inc. (USA) from April 2003 to June 2003; Executive Vice President and President and Chief Executive Officer of Wal-Mart Stores Division and SAM'S CLUB USA from August 2002 to April 2003; Executive Vice President and President and Chief Executive Vice President and President and Chief Executive Vice President and President and Chief Executive Officer, Wal-Mart Stores Division, from January 1999 to August 2002; and Executive Vice President and Chief Operating Officer, Wal-Mart Stores Division, from January 1998 to January 1999.
+Prior to this appointment, he held various positions with Wal-Mart since August 1978, including: Executive Vice President and Vice Chairman of Wal-Mart Stores, Inc. (USA) from April 2003 to June 2003; Executive Vice President and President and Chief Executive Officer of Wal-Mart Stores Division and SAM'S CLUB USA from August 2002 to April 2003; Executive Vice President and President and Chief Executive Officer, Wal-Mart Stores Division, from January 1999 to August 2002; and Executive Vice President and Chief Operating Officer, Wal-Mart Stores Division, from January 1999.
 He is also a director of ChoicePoint Inc. Mr. Coughlin has been a member of Wal-Mart's Board since 2001.